thoughtworksarts/artology-community-feedback/README.md

 Visual Studio Code
 npm

-## Clasp
+## Setup Clasp

 We are using clasp to connect to our google app script file in the cloud.
-Clasp allows us to pull our script to our local machine for development.
-To install clasp on your machine run:
+Clasp allows us to push/pull our script to/from the cloud from our local machine.
+To install clasp run:

 ```
 npm i @google/clasp -g